Kiffhost/exalted-scripture-understanding/Items/Artifacts & Evocations/The Grand Panoply/Named Artifacts/Shining Ice Mirror/Cold Moon Slash.md

 ## Special activation rules

-In order to awaken this Evocation, the Solar must defeat a significant foe she has maneuvered into unfavorable fighting conditions by deliberately exploiting Intimacies she uncovered with read intentions actions.
+In order to awaken this Evocation, the Solar must defeat a significant foe she has maneuvered into unfavorable fighting conditions by deliberately exploiting [[Intimacy|Intimacies]] she uncovered with read intentions actions.